-From the storm-grey waves of the Greenland Sea to the temperamental currents of the Atlantic Ocean to the shockingly turquoise coves of the Mediterranean, Europe’s coastline offers a wild variety of seascapes for you to enjoy.
+From the storm-gray waves of the Greenland Sea to the temperamental currents of the Atlantic Ocean to the shockingly turquoise coves of the Mediterranean, Europe’s coastline offers a wild variety of seascapes for you to enjoy.
 Inland, you’ll find glacier-fed lakes, wild rivers and fantastical waterfalls.

 We asked our specialists to suggest some activities that will let you enjoy the wealth of waterways across the continent.
 They responded with a wide range, whether you want to plunge right into the water or merely admire its beauty from the shore.
 It’s easy to add any of these suggestions to any European itinerary.